-Candy Alley is located near the north side of the Kawagoe Warehouse District and close to the Kawagoe Festival Museum.
+Candy Alley is located near the north side of the Kawagoe Warehouse District, close to the Kawagoe Festival Museum.
 It’s about a 15–20 minute walk from Hon-Kawagoe Station.

 Candy Alley

-Candy Alley (菓子屋横丁, Kashiya Yokochō) in Kawagoe is a charming street filled with traditional Japanese sweets and nostalgic charm.
-Located next to the famous Kawagoe Warehouse District, this narrow lane is lined with shops offering colorful candies, crispy rice crackers, deep-fried karintō cookies, and sweet treats made from red bean paste and sweet potatoes.
-You’ll also find ice cream and playful souvenirs like small toys and trinkets—perfect to take home.
+Candy Alley (菓子屋横丁, Kashiya Yokochō) in Kawagoe is a nostalgic street brimming with traditional Japanese sweets and old-fashioned charm.
+Located right next to the Kawagoe Warehouse District, this narrow lane is lined with over 20 shops offering a delightful array of treats—colorful candies, crispy senbei (rice crackers), deep-fried karintō cookies, and confections made with red bean paste and Kawagoe’s signature sweet potatoes.
+Visitors can also enjoy ice cream, browse playful souvenirs, and pick up small toys or trinkets—perfect as gifts or keepsakes.

 Hours and Fees